-PECUNIARY GAIN:
+PECUNIARY GAIN

 20.1 The funds of Dunedin Kindergartens shall be applied exclusively for the attainment of the objects of Dunedin Kindergartens.
-No portion of the funds shall be paid or advanced to Association Members or members of the Board in any way except by way of bona fide remuneration to employees or agents or for services rendered or as reimbursement of authorised expenses incurred on behalf of Dunedin Kindergartens on an arms-length basis.
+No portion of the funds shall be paid or advanced to Members or members of the Board in any way except by way of bona fide remuneration to employees or agents or for services rendered or as reimbursement of authorised expenses incurred on behalf of Dunedin Kindergartens on an arms-length basis.